o2r-project/erc-spec/docs/spec/index.md

     The _main file_ thus follows the [literate programming paradigm](https://en.wikipedia.org/wiki/Literate_programming).
     Typical examples for the two core documents are R Markdown with HTML output, or an `R` script creating a PNG plot.

+### Nested runtime

+The embedding of a representation of the original runtime environment, in which an analysis was conducted, is crucial for supporting reproducible computations.
+Every ERC MUST include two such such representations:

+1. an **executable runtime image** of the original analysis environment for re-running the packaged analysis, and
+2. a **runtime manifest** documenting the image's contents as a complete, self-consistent recipe of the runtime image's contents which is a machine-readable format that allows a respective tool to create the runtime image.

+The image MUST be stored as a file, e.g. a "binary", in the ERC base directory.
+The name of the archive file MUST be configured in the ERC configuration file in the node `image` under the root-level node `execution`.

+The manifest MUST be stored as a text file in the ERC base directory.
+The name of the manifest file MUST be configured in the ERC configuration file in the node `manifest` under the root-level node `execution`.

 ## ERC configuration file

 The ERC configuration file is the _reproducibility manifest_ for an ERC.
 It defines the main entry points for actions performed on an ERC and core metadata elements.